jamesql/MotionDetecting-SecurityCamera/README.md

 - livestream to rtmp server

 # Motion Detecting in NodeJS (Jimp & PixelMatch API's)
+- Screenshots frames from RTMP Server using screenshot-desktop & vlc
+- calculates the % of pixels from each frame that have changed
+- based on that % judges wheter there has been motion on the screen
+- ~ %98 Accuracy in well lit room

 # Dependencies
 - `npm install node-media-server` (RTMP Server)